placeholder image

 research overview

 • Dr. de Stecher's research engages with American art, in integrated histories of visual culture production.
 Her areas of expertise include critical museology, material culture studies, and Indigenous art histories.
-Her current research takes a fresh look at 18C and early 19C trade silver in the US and Canada, and how in this period French and British empires and the newly formed American state used silver gifts as an essential mediator with their Indigenous allies.
+Her current research takes a fresh look at 18C and early 19C diplomatic silver gifts in the US and Canada, and how in this period French and British empires and the newly formed American state used silver jewelry gifts as an essential mediator with their Indigenous allies.
 Her study foregrounds narratives of Indigenous-settler engagement in a project to decolonize colonial archives and center Indigenous voice.

 keywords